zth/vscode-reason-relay/README.md

 - Syntax highlighting for GraphQL in ReasonML.
 - Autocomplete and validations for your GraphQL operations using the official GraphQL Language Server.
 Including for Relay specific directives.
-- Automatically formatting all GraphQL operations in your documents on save using `prettier`
+- Automatically formatting all GraphQL operations in your documents on save using `prettier`.
+- Run the Relay compiler through VSCode directly, and get notified when it errors.
+- Project is refreshed and recompiled whenever `relay.config.js` changes.

 ### Code generation